illegal-instruction-co/ii-importer/README.md

 Just run build.cmd, your sln or what ever will be appears in "build" directory.
 *Required cmake > 3.20*

-## Explain the example
-I wanted to run GetModuleHandleA function from Kernel32 dynamic library.
-In this case, I didn't have the GetModuleHandleA template, but I looked online and gave the parameters he wanted, I just focused on the result.
-I think it's great convenience!

 credits:
 custom_api.h